hamaluik/blog.hamaluik.ca/posts/2011-12-03-solving-equations-using-the-newton-raphson-method.md

 Computers are great, but as it turns out—they're not always the smartest of folks.
 However, they are great at doing simple math!
 Today, I'll show you how to exploit these silicon monsters to do something that sometimes humans even fail at: solving a simple non-linear equation.

 What do I mean by solving a non-linear equation?
-Well, try solving for $x$ in the following equation:
+Well, try solving for $$x$$ in the following equation:

 ```katex
 5x+\ln\left(x\right)-\sin\left(3\pi x\right)+x^{0.53}=0